Little House on the Prairie: Farmer Boy

 Farmer Boy was published in 1933.
 It is the second Little House book, although its story is unrelated to the first few books in the series.
-It features a different protagonist named Almanzo Wilder, who later became Laura's husband.
+It features Laura's future husband, Almanzo Wilder.
 In Farmer Boy, Almanzo is featured from before his ninth birthday until after his tenth.
 Throughout the novel, Laura recounts the experiences and adventures of Almanzo in his late childhood and adolescence.
 Living in a successful farm in the state of New York in the late 19th century, Almanzo endures hardships such as the long 1.5 mi walk to school with his older siblings.
 Through Farmer Boy, readers catch a glimpse of the daily routine of early farmers, and learn about activities such as candle making, shearing sheep, threshing wheat, and even making donuts.
 The story also walks readers through Almanzo's favorite pastimes, which include sledding, berry picking, swimming, and fishing.